WHLI: Early years

-WHLI first signed on the air on July 15, 1947 along with FM sister station WHNY, licensed to Paul and Elias Godofsky, the owners of WLIB in New York City from 1942 to 1944.
+WHLI first signed on the air on July 15, 1947, along with FM sister station WHNY, licensed to Paul and Elias Godofsky, the owners of WLIB in New York City from 1942 to 1944.

 The station began broadcasting with a 250-watt non-directional signal, only heard in and around Nassau County, New York.
 In 1960, the Federal Communications Commission (FCC) gave permission for WHLI to raise its power to the current 10,000 watts, using a two-tower directional signal.
 The WHLI towers are located next to the Southern State Parkway in Hempstead, near the Baldwin Road/Grand Avenue exit.
 They are a popular landmark as signage touting the WHLI call letters and frequency have been mounted on the main tower for decades for passing motorists to see.
-The historic signs were removed temporarily from WHLI Tower #2 on Friday, August 13, 2010, to allow for minor repairs and upgrades to the transmission facilities.
+The historic signs were removed temporarily from WHLI Tower No. 2 on Friday, August 13, 2010, to allow for minor repairs and upgrades to the transmission facilities.

 According to the book The Airwaves Of New York', programming on WHLI in 1947 included dinner music from the syndicated program "Candlelight and Silver."
 The station "looked to the local audience for talent and encouraged amateurs and professionals to audition, welcoming everyone from classical musicians to pop singers and comedians."

 From the first day, WHLI aimed to an upscale audience.
 As "The Voice Of Long Island", the station became the dominant local station in Nassau County with a decent signal into Suffolk and Queens Counties.
 By the early 1950s, WHLI's "Commuter's Time" was the top-rated morning show.
 The rest of the broadcast day was filled with "familiar good music and local news."
 The station aired concerts from "The Long Island Pops" and hours of "Music From The Country Club".